Jonas Spinner

 Particle Physicist and Machine Learner

-Before getting into machine learning, I studied physics at the Karlsruhe Institute of Technology, focusing on particle phenomenology.
+I did my PhD in Tilman Plehn's group at Heidelberg University, where I started my journey at the intersection of fundamental physics and machine learning.
+Before getting into machine learning, I studied physics at the Karlsruhe Institute of Technology, focusing on the phenomenology of new light particles at the LHC and in the early universe.
 For my BSc thesis, I worked on effective field theories for new neutrino interactions.
 My MSc thesis was about constraining light new physics in supernovae.
 I also spent six months at the IPPP in Durham, looking into the Axion-Higgs portal – a hypothetical particle with some pretty interesting properties.

 Over the years, I've really enjoyed presenting our work at different places.
 You can check out this repository for a list of talks and PDF versions of my slides.
 I'm always up for chatting about our latest papers.